WE ARE OPEN FOR THE 2025 SEASON

 300,000-400,000 Scoville units.

 A cross between a Bahamian Goat and an unknown red superhot, this mid-generation is a small step below a superhot.
 Still considered unstable, the medium sized pods vary between bright red and a peach color.
 A great tasting strain that will get your taste buds popping.
 About the heat level of a hot habanero.
-Seeds and info from White Hot Peppers.

 350,000-600,000 Scoville units.